FDA-Approved Patient Labeling

 Protect from light.

-XYNTHA can last at room temperature (below 77°F) for up to 3 months.
-If you store XYNTHA at room temperature, carefully write down the date you put XYNTHA at room temperature, so you will know when to either put it back in the refrigerator, use it immediately, or throw it away.
+XYNTHA SOLOFUSE can last at room temperature (below 77°F) for up to 3 months.
+If you store XYNTHA SOLOFUSE at room temperature, carefully write down the date you put XYNTHA SOLOFUSE at room temperature, so you will know when to throw it away.
 There is a space on the carton for you to write the date.

-Infuse XYNTHA within 3 hours of reconstitution.
+Infuse within 3 hours after reconstitution or after removal of the grey rubber tip cap from the prefilled dual-chamber syringe.
 You can keep the reconstituted solution at room temperature before infusion for up to 3 hours.
-If you have not used it in 3 hours, throw it away.
+If it is not used in 3 hours, throw it away.

 Do not use reconstituted XYNTHA if it is not clear to slightly opalescent and colorless.